Hippo Campus: Bambi and Demos (2018–2020)

 Hippo Campus headlined their own tour from Fall 2018 into Winter 2019 across the United States, the United Kingdom and Europe.
 They did a live session at WFUV radio, among other similar appearances.

 In Fall 2018, they performed at venues like Chicago’s Riviera Theater and New York City’s Terminal 5 and UK indie hotspot SWX Nightclub in Bristol on their Bambi Tour.

 In March 2019, Hippo Campus performed in two countries in Asia.
 During the summer of 2019, Hippo Campus joined their tour with The Head and the Heart, opening at venues such as Red Rocks for two sold out shows.

 During June and July 2019, the band released two demo albums.
 Demos I was released on June 14, 2019 and consisted of early/alternate versions of songs that had been previously released on Bambi.
 Demos II was released on July 10, 2019 and consisted of songs that were worked on during the same time as Bambi, but not included on the album.

 The band's frontman, Jake Luppen, released his debut solo album as "Lupin" in October 2020.

-Good Dog, Bad Dream and LP3 (2021–present)
+Good Dog, Bad Dream EP, LP3 and Wasteland EP (2021–2023)

 On August 6, 2021, the band released the EP Good Dog, Bad Dream.